 - d.
 Click Save.

 - 10. To define a custom security profile:

 - a.
 Navigate to Menu (□) → Preferences.

 The Preferences screen will appear.

 - b.
 Under the Display section, expand Security View.

-- c.
-From the Profile drop-down list, select User-defined.
+- From the Profile drop-down list, select User-defined.

+The user-defined profile settings will appear.